martinwinther/adhd-dashboard/README.md

 # Instructions

-run "pnpm install"
+run "npm install"

-run "pnpm dev" to run the dev server
+run "npm dev" to run the dev server

 ## Links to look at